visciang/telegram/README.md

 Given the token of your Bot you can issue any request using:
 * method: Telegram API method name (ex. "getMe", "sendMessage")
-* options: Telegram API method specific parameters (you can use elixir native types)
+* options: Telegram API method specific parameters (you can use Elixir's native types)

 ## Examples: